ken2057/Youtube-Scrape-Audio/README.md

 $ info                                  : Show information of current song
 $ copy|cp                               : Copy current song url to clipboard
 $ repeat|re [time]                      : Repeat\\Un-repeat current song x time, (not input time, it will run forever)

+$ login                                 : Change username, password
+$ import                                : Import all playlist from db (this is my api, mongodb cluster)
+$ export [all|index|playlist_name]      : Export playlist from db (this is my api, mongodb cluster)

 $ cls|clear                             : Clear screen
 $ help|h                                : Show this